Rome in 3 Days: Best Itinerary for First-Time Visitors

 Day 2: Catholic Rome

 Rome bristles with churches, some dating back to Roman times and most containing priceless works of art, particularly from the Renaissance and Baroque eras.
-You can’t see all the churches in one day, nor should you try!
+You can’t see all the churches in one day, and nor should you try!

 Focus first on St. Peter’s Basilica and the Vatican Museum and then go back across the Tiber to visit San Pietro di Vincoli and the Basilica of San Clemente.